 My purpose for these arguments will be to

 whether or not the greening of Detroit project has been successful AND to

 more people in the area to get involved.

 Determining who you're going to reach with your argument is essential to knowing what you should include in your project.

-For my project, I'm aiming to reach people in metro Detroit who are interested in "greening" their life, who care about the environment.
+For my argument, I'm aiming to reach people in metro Detroit who are interested in "greening" their life, who care about the environment.
 I'm also going to reach people who aren't sure how they can help and people looking for inspiration

-Sky is the limit here!
+The sky is the limit here!
 You can make arguments in MANY forms as we have learned this term: